Taskmaster (TV series): 2010 and 2011 Fringe shows

-Both stage shows proved a success with their audiences, leading Horne to recruit production company Avalon to help produce an adaptation of his concept for television before pitching his idea to several different broadcasters.
+Broadcast history

+Dave

 British television channel Dave took interest in the idea and bought the rights to it, with comedian Greg Davies recruited to help present the programme alongside Horne.
-However the channel's Deputy Director of Commissioning at the time, Hilary Rosen, was concerned with the structure of the show.
+However, the channel's Deputy Director of Commissioning at the time, Hilary Rosen, was concerned with the structure of the show.
 Horne assured Rosen that the programme was not like a traditional panel show but "more like a sitcom", to account for the involvement of the same group of contestants who would appear across a series.
-Another problem with the format of Horne's concept was that shooting a traditional pilot became implausible, despite studio segments having no issues being tested.
-One plan for the programme was for Davies to use a cane with a golden "T" on the base, but this was later dropped.
-The pilot premiered on 19September 2014, and proved a success with viewers.
-After the pilot was aired, a series of six episodes was commissioned though intended to be shown in any order.
+Another problem with the format of Horne's concept was that shooting a traditional pilot became implausible; however, the aspects of the show filmed before a studio audience were tested in a pilot.

+A series of six hour-long episodes was commissioned by Dave in September 2014 with Davies and Horne attached, initially with the episodes intended to be shown in any order.
 Rosen later determined the show should be arranged in an order, pointing out that "this was a show you record and transmit in the same order".
+In February 2015, the first cast of five contestants for the first series was announced, and the studio-based segments of the programme — where footage of the contestants' attempts at completing tasks at the Taskmaster House was screened, and prize tasks and live tasks were conducted, in front of a studio audience — began filming.
+The involvement of veteran comedian Frank Skinner, who agreed to join after meeting Horne for lunch, helped to entice the other contestants to take part in the programme.

-The first series proved a success that led to additional series being commissioned over the course of five years.
-The involvement of comedian Frank Skinner as a contestant in the first series, at Horne's request, also helped to entice other comedians to take part in the programme.
+The first series, which started airing in July 2015, proved a success, leading to additional series being commissioned on Dave over the course of five years.